Liberace: After The Liberace Show

 Re-energized, Liberace returned to Las Vegas, and increasing the glamour and glitz, he took on the sobriquet Mr. Showmanship.
 As his act swelled with spectacle, he famously stated "I'm a one-man Disneyland."
 The costumes became more exotic (ostrich feathers, mink, capes, and huge rings), entrances and exits more elaborate (chauffeured onstage in a Rolls-Royce or dropped in on a wire like Peter Pan), choreography more complex (involving chorus girls, cars, and animals), and talented novelty acts.
 Juvenile acts included Australian singer Jamie Redfern and Canadian banjo player Scotty Plummer.
 Barbra Streisand was the most notable new adult act he introduced, appearing with him early in her career.

-Liberace's energy and commercial ambitions took him in many directions.
-He owned an antique shop in Beverly Hills, California, and a restaurant in Las Vegas for many years.
+Liberace owned an antique shop in Beverly Hills, California, and a restaurant in Las Vegas for many years.
 He even published cookbooks; the most famous of which was Liberace Cooks, co-authored by cookbook guru Carol Truax, which included "Liberace Lasagna" and "Liberace Sticky Buns".
 The book features recipes "from his seven dining rooms" (of his Hollywood home).

 Liberace's live shows during the 1970s and 1980s remained major box-office attractions at the Las Vegas Hilton and Lake Tahoe, where he earned $300,000 per week.